UDOOboard/Neo-Docs/docs/02_Getting_Started/00_Very_First_Start.md

 <img src="../img/whatdoyouneed1.png">

 1. Micro USB Cable: Micro USB to USB cable.
-You can find it in <a href="http://shop.udoo.org/other/catalog/product/view/id/9/s/cables-kit/category/3/" target="_blank">our shop.</a>
-2. UDOO NEO: Don’t have one? <a href="#" target="_blank">Get it now!.</a>
+2. UDOO NEO: Don’t have one? <a href="http://www.udoo.org/mailing-list-udoo-neo/" target="_blank">Get it now!.</a>
-3. Micro SD: We suggest you to use a 8GB Micro SD class 10.
-Like the <a href="http://shop.udoo.org/other/catalog/product/view/id/34/s/starter-kit-usa/category/3/" target="_blank">one we have in our Starter Kit.</a>
+3. Micro SD: We suggest you to use at least a 8GB Micro SD.

 ## 1. Burn UDOO OS